The full story:

 With EverTrue, the OSU Foundation gets real-time insight into which constituents are engaging with OSU on Facebook and what content they’re interacting with—allowing researchers to better assess prospect interests and affinities.
 The team has connected a total of 50 OSU-affiliated pages to the EverTrue platform, including the general university page, the alumni association page, and various college and athletics pages.

+While the donor was on the radar of athletics as a former student-athlete, we had trouble finding something meaningful to nudge him toward making a gift.
+By shifting the conversation to women’s basketball we closed a $17,000 gift to the women’s basketball team.
+One year later, that gift opened the door for a $360,000 pledge agreement to renovate the football center.
 This year, one of the OSU Foundation’s strategic priorities is to expand interest and development in the city of Portland.
 In addition to the proprietary scores they already use to identify and assign prospects, the OSU research team decided to take advantage of EverTrue’s predictive donor scores to enhance their Portland discovery efforts.
 These included the EverTrue Score (calculated based on professional, demographic, social, and giving data) and the EverTrue social score (calculated based on social data only).

 Using EverTrue’s search function, Research Analyst Drew Phillips filtered the OSU constituent base to identify prospects in Portland with high scores.
 He organized the prospects into three buckets:

-Drew then assigned the prospects to the development officers, who were unaware that the EverTrue scores had been used as criteria for assignment.
+Drew then assigned the prospects to the development officers, who were unaware that the EverTrue scores had been used as criteria for the assignment.
 For the next three and a half months, Drew evaluated the performance of the three prospect groups in terms of qualifications, visits, and moves to a major giving or annual giving portfolio.

 Based on these initial successes, Drew and the rest of the OSU research team are excited to continue leveraging social engagement in their prospect scoring system.
 According to Drew, the team plans to layer EverTrue’s scores on top of their in-house scores as they move forward with EverTrue.
 This, he believes, will help them identify the OSU Foundation’s most ready, willing prospects and increase the development team’s ability to move constituents through the pipeline.